Applications are closed for 2019 expeditions.

 Applications for 2019 expeditions are closed.
 The new teams will be organising events throughout the year and they would love to see you there!

-2017 was the fifth summer the Egypt expedition has run and the fourth to be based near El Quesir.
+2018 was the sixth summer the Egypt expedition has run and the fifth to be based near El Quesir.
 8 students from various stages in their university career flew to Hurghada at the start of June to spend 6 weeks conducting marine research in the pristine coral reefs of the Red Sea.

-> Meanwhile, the rockpool study was a new and successful project examining diversity in the intertidal zone.
+Meanwhile, the rockpool study was a new and successful project examining diversity in the intertidal zone.
 Despite research focusing on the marine environment, half the team were zoologists.